 Title VI Non-Discrimination Policy, Procedure and Form

 Title VI of the Civil Rights Act and related Nondiscrimination authorities requires that, “No person in the United States shall, on the basis of race, color, national origin, sex, age, disability, low income, and limited English proficiency (LEP), be excluded from or participation in, be denied the benefits of, or be otherwise subjected to discrimination under, any licensing program or activity receiving federal financial assistance.”
+DMV gives notice to the public of its acceptance of the federal non-discrimination language.

 Who can file a complaint?